Welcome to our new website

 All CIL liable and CIL exempt applications are placed on the Local Land Charges register.
 A CON29 search will reveal information, including the planning reference numbers of CIL applications:

-If a CIL charge is revealed on the Local Land Charges register, conveyance solicitors should contact our CIL officer before completing a sale: cil@rutland.gov.uk.
+If a CIL charge is revealed on the Local Land Charges register, conveyance solicitors should contact our CIL officer before completing a property transaction: cil@rutland.gov.uk.